btlindert/actant-1/sleep/README.md

 Copyright (C) 2013-2015, Bart te Lindert <b.te.lindert@nin.knaw.nl>

-This toolbox includes multiple data analysis algorithms implemented in Matlab and released under Open Source licences.
-Respective licences are referenced directly in the code of specific Matlab functions.

 ## Analysing data files

 Files can be analysed individually using the graphical user interface or in a batch